Ten times Nokia threw the rule book straight out of the window.

 3) Nokia 6800 (2003)

-Sometimes, it’s not until you have something new, that you think, “How did I ever cope with life before this?”
-I imagine that’s what Nokia 6800 users thought when their keypad suddenly divided in two, transforming into a full on QWERTY keyboard.
+We imagine this is how Nokia 6800 users felt when their keypad suddenly divided in two - transforming it into a full on QWERTY keyboard.

 4) Nokia N-Gage (2003)

 The Nokia N-Gage mobile came at a terrible time as Nintendo had just released its Game Boy Advance SP and fans were tearing it up on Pokémon Ruby.

 Compared to the Game Boy, the N-Gage really didn't cut it as a handheld games console.